Welcome to a New Year!

 Its quickly becoming an extraordinary year of breakthroughs and new realizations.

-I encourage you to reflect on 2013 as well.
+I encourage you to reflect on on the previous year.
 Take out some paper and a pen, your journal, or an Evernote note.

 What and who do you feel blessed by having in your life?